Eventornado blog

 While it may seem common to ask applicants for their gender, it may not necessarily be useful or relevant to include it in your forms.

-But if you really need to, here’s a detailed guide on how you can ask for gender in a thoughtful and more respectful way on application forms.
+But if you really need to, here’s a detailed guide on how you can ask for gender thoughtfully and more respectfully on application forms.

 3. Your form is clunky or slow